sthysel/carbs/README.md

 ## Install CARBS dots right now

 Everything is installed using `stow`.
-The `Makefile` knows how to use it, so use that like so: `make all`, thats all.
+The `Makefile` knows how to use it, so use that like so: `make -B all`, thats all.

 ## stow shenanigans